Biosignature: Atmospheric

+Atmosphere of Mars

+The atmosphere of Mars contains some gases which have been studied as potential biosignatures, most notably methane, but also ozone and oxygen.

+Mars has traces of ozone (including a seasonal ozone layer over the south pole in winter) and oxygen in its atmosphere both byproducts of life on Earth.
+Mariner 7 detected Ozone in 1971 and in 1976 by the Viking biological experiments.
+Significant levels of oxygen were detected in Gale Crater by Curiosity Rover in 2019 with seasonal variability that has not fully been explained.
+Studies indicate that the Martian atmosphere was once oxygen-rich.
+Today they are no longer considered valid biosignatures and are proposed to be the result of photodissociation of carbon dioxide.

+Martian methane is an area of ongoing research.
+With life being the strongest source of methane on Earth, continued observation of such a disequilibrium could be a viable biosignature.
+Current photochemical models cannot explain the reported rapid variations in space and time.
+Neither its fast appearance nor disappearance have been explained.
+Because of its tendency to be destroyed in the atmosphere by photochemistry, excess methane could indicate that there must be an active source.

-Since 2004, there have been several detections of methane in the Mars atmosphere by a variety of instruments onboard orbiters and ground-based landers on the Martian surface as well as Earth-based telescopes.
-These missions reported values anywhere between a 'background level' ranging between 0.24 and 0.65 parts per billion by volume (p.p.b.v.) to as much as 45 ± 10 p.p.b.v.
+Since 2004 there have been several detections of methane in the Mars atmosphere by a variety of instruments onboard orbiters and ground-based landers on the Martian surface as well as Earth-based telescopes.
+However 2019 measurements put an upper bound on the overall methane abundance at 0.05 p.p.b.v contradicting previous observations.

-However, recent measurements using the ACS and NOMAD instruments on board the ESA-Roscosmos ExoMars Trace Gas Orbiter have failed to detect any methane over a range of latitudes and longitudes on both Martian hemispheres.
-These highly sensitive instruments were able to put an upper bound on the overall methane abundance at 0.05 p.p.b.v.
-This nondetection is a major contradiction to what was previously observed with less sensitive instruments and will remain a strong argument in the ongoing debate over the presence of methane in the Martian atmosphere.

-Furthermore, current photochemical models cannot explain the presence of methane in the atmosphere of Mars and its reported rapid variations in space and time.
-Neither its fast appearance nor disappearance can be explained yet.
 To rule out a biogenic origin for the methane, a future probe or lander hosting a mass spectrometer will be needed, as the isotopic proportions of carbon-12 to carbon-14 in methane could distinguish between a biogenic and non-biogenic origin, similarly to the use of the δ13C standard for recognizing biogenic methane on Earth.